THE HISTORY OF ST. PETER’S CHELSEA 346 W. 20th St., New York, NY 10011 stpeterschelsea.org 212-929-2390

 The post-WWII era saw St. Peter’s responding to the problems of crime and delinquency in overcrowded, gang-ridden Chelsea with an abundance of teen activities, church youth programs and community social services.
 Throughout the 1960s, we housed and hosted many of the city’s most active peace, arts, civil rights and unionizing organizations, including the national offices of the Student Nonviolent Coordinating Committee and Black Women’s Liberation.
 Our outreach in the late 20th century focused on pastoral care to a growing number of New Yorkers with AIDS and their families.

 The tragedies of 9/11 and Hurricane Sandy at the turn of the 21st century rallied the Chelsea community and St. Peter’s congregation did its part towards ministry and fundraising for victims and first responders.
 Today, St. Peter’s continues to serve New York by sponsoring a Food Pantry that feeds approximately 1800 people each month.
-We also host numerous neighborhood groups including a local Girl Scouts troop, Pictorial Photographers of America, and Chelsea for Peace.
+We also host numerous neighborhood groups including numerous recovery groups, a weekly senior fitness class, a photographers group and Chelsea Community Church.

 We are very proud of The Music in Chelsea community organization concert series that uses the church and dedicates ticket proceeds directly to support the Food Pantry.
 It features excellent performances by soloists, chamber musicians, ensembles, and orchestras.
 Tickets are modestly priced at $10 for adults and $5 for seniors and students.
 St. Peter’s church is known in the arts community for its excellent acoustics, making it a popular venue for hosting live music, recording sessions and readings.
 Performers such as Joni Mitchell, Pete Seeger, Miles Davis, 30 Seconds to Mars, The Persuasions, Philip Glass, Tony Randall, Ethan Hawke, Stephen Collins, Blair Brown, Brian Murray, Peter Quinn, Tokyo String Quartet, University College Dublin Choral Scholars and The Chamber Music Society of Lincoln Center have appeared here.